loz-hpc-linux/sysadmin/README.md

 The script automatically determines:

-node xname
+- node xname

-BMC address
+- BMC address

-slot and chassis location
+- slot and chassis location

-sibling nodes on the same blade
+- sibling nodes on the same blade

-These variables allow other scripts to operate without repeatedly resolving infrastructure relationships.
+These environment variables allow subsequent scripts to operate without repeatedly resolving infrastructure relationships.

+---

-Inspect Scheduler and Platform State
+### 2. Inspect Scheduler and Platform State

-Check whether the node appears healthy from the perspective of both the scheduler and the system management layer.
+Check whether the node appears healthy from both the scheduler and system management perspective.

 ./status_checker.sh

 This correlates:

 PBS scheduler state
 SAT platform management state

 Typical issues identified at this stage include:

-nodes marked offline or drained
+- nodes marked offline or drained

-configuration mismatches
+- configuration mismatches

-nodes failing to boot
+- nodes failing to boot

-discrepancies between scheduler and platform views
+- discrepancies between scheduler and platform views

+---

-Perform Slot-Level Log Triage
+### 3. Perform Slot-Level Log Triage

 If infrastructure issues are suspected, logs from both BMC sides of the slot are scanned.

 ./log_scan.sh

-The script performs keyword searches across:
+The script performs rapid keyword searches across:

 /var/log/messages
 /var/log/n*/current

 Common failure indicators include:

-hardware faults
+- hardware faults

-power events
+- power events

-PCIe errors
+- PCIe errors

-HSN fabric issues
+- HSN fabric issues

-squashfs filesystem errors
+- squashfs filesystem errors

-machine check exceptions (MCE / MCA)
+- machine check exceptions (MCE / MCA)

-This step provides a quick overview of potential failure signals across nodes in the slot.
+This stage provides a quick overview of potential failure signals across all nodes in the slot.

+---

-Investigate Specific Log Events
+### 4. Investigate Specific Log Events

-Once a potential failure indicator has been identified, deeper investigation can be performed using targeted log searches.
+Once a potential failure indicator is identified, deeper investigation can be performed using targeted log searches.

 ./log_search.sh -p "error" -A 50 -B 50

-This retrieves the most recent matching log entry and surrounding context, helping operators understand the sequence of events leading to the failure.
+This retrieves the most recent matching log entry and surrounding context, helping operators understand the sequence of events that led to the failure.

 Typical investigations include:

-power sequencing failures
+- power sequencing failures

-sensor alerts
+- sensor alerts

-hardware telemetry errors
+- hardware telemetry errors

-node boot failures
+- node boot failures

+---

-Verify Hardware Characteristics
+### 5. Verify Hardware Characteristics

 Hardware configuration can be validated during troubleshooting.

 ./cpu_type.sh <node>

-This identifies the CPU generation and processor details of the compute node, which can be useful when diagnosing heterogeneous cluster environments.
+This identifies the CPU generation and processor details of the compute node, which is useful when diagnosing heterogeneous cluster environments.

+---

-Check Memory Health
+### 6. Check Memory Health

 Memory reliability can be assessed by querying ECC error counters.